SNHU-CS/CS-330/module04/mod4_tutorials.md

 ## Section 4-3: Controlling the Camera with the Keyboard

-The code for this section ([tut_04_03.cpp](./tut_04_03.cpp)) demonstrates how to:
+The code for this section ([tut_04_03.cpp](./tut_04_03.cpp)) demonstrates how to do the following:

-* Draw a mesh with one color per face
+* Draw a mesh with one color per face.
-* Update the position of the camera with the keyboard and GLM's `lookAt` function
+* Update the position of the camera with the keyboard and GLM's `lookAt` function.

-### Per-Face (and not Per-Vertex) Colors
+### Per-Face (not Per-Vertex) Colors

 This tutorial contains quite a bit more code than 4.2, and it is actually closer to tutorial 3.4 (which introduced the perspective projection).
-But unlike tutorial 3.4, we want to draw a cube that has a color per face instead of per vertex.
+Unlike tutorial 3.4, we want to draw a cube that has one color per face instead of per vertex.
 This prevents us from drawing using indices (and `glDrawElements`) since each vertex will belong to three different faces and each face will have a different color.
-This means we cannot share a vertex among different faces so we will have to add three vertices for every actual location.
+This means we cannot share a vertex among different faces, so we will have to add three vertices for every actual location.
 If a cube has eight vertices, then we will end up with 24 vertices in total.
 Please take a look at `UCreateMesh`.
 Also, we will now go back to rendering using `glDrawArrays`.

 ### Camera Control

-Since we are going to control the position of the camera (we will deal with the orientation in the next tutorial) with the keyboard, we first need to declare a couple of variables to store the camera's location and orientation.
-At the top of our file, and inside of the unnamed namespace, we add the following declarations:
+Since we are going to control the position of the camera with the keyboard (we will deal with the orientation in the next tutorial), we first need to declare a couple of variables to store the camera's location and orientation.
+At the top of our file, inside of the unnamed namespace, we add the following declarations:

 ```
 glm::vec3 gCameraPos   = glm::vec3(0.0f, 0.0f,  3.0f);